Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Measurements of jet observables

 \subsection{Splitting functions}

 The momentum sharing $z_g$ between the two subjets that pass the \SD condition was introduced in Sec.~\ref{sec:zg}.
-The variable $z_g$ can be taken as a proxy of the "most important" partonic splitting in the jet evolution and thus its distribution is governed by the QCD splitting functions.
+The variable $z_g$ can be taken as a proxy of the ``most important" partonic splitting in the jet evolution and thus its distribution is governed by the QCD splitting functions.
 A measurement\footnote{Note that we refer here to observables that have not been unfolded.
 Thus, a comparison of data to theoretical predictions requires the knowledge of detector effects on the reconstructed observable.} of the $z_g$ distribution in $pp$ collisions, using CMS open data, was reported in \cite{Larkoski:2017bvj, Tripathee:2017ybi}.
 Using data obtained during LHC's heavy-ion runs, CMS has studied $z_g$ in PbPb and $pp$ collisions \cite{Sirunyan:2017bsd}.
 A measurement in of $z_g$ in PbPb collisions reflects how the two colour-charged partons produced in the first splitting propagate through the quark-gluon plasma, thereby probing the role of colour coherence of the jet in the medium.
 In the $pp$ case all particle-flow anti-$k_t$ jets with $R=0.4$ and $p_{t,j} > 80$ GeV were recorded.
 To identify the hard prongs of a jet and to remove soft wide-angle radiation, \SD grooming is applied to the jets with $\beta=0$ and $z_\mathrm{cut}=0.1$.
 Fig.~\ref{fig:exp_splitting} shows the comparison of $z_g$ between the measured CMS data and the theoretical predictions from Pythia6, Pythia8 and Herwig++, including a full simulation of detector effects.
 While in general good agreement is observed, both Pythia simulations have a slightly steeper $z_g$ distribution than the data, whereas Herwig++ shows an opposite trend.
+The $z_g$ distribution in $pp$ and PbPb collisions has was also measured by ALICE~\cite{ALargeIonColliderExperiment:2021mqf}.
+Interestingly, ALICE has also performed this measurements in $pp$ at 13~TeV on jets identified as \emph{charm} jets, thus opening a window on the so-called massive splitting function~\cite{Catani:2002hc}.